35 Comments

 the Lorax

-Ishpeming, MI · a month ago
+Ishpeming, MI · 3 months ago

 I know exactly what this is because I made one..
 I was walking through the woods with a machete clearing my trail behind my parents property and I hacked halfway through a baby tree and it fell over sideways..
 I figured it would die so I kept going and after 20-25 years that tree has grown and now looks pretty similar.. maybe that explains the "trail marking" theory